hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/experimental_planning_considerations.md

   - Almost always more biological replicates are better!

+> **Sample pooling:** Try to avoid pooling of individuals/experiments, if possible; however, if absolutely necessary, then each pooled set of samples would count as a **single replicate**.
+To ensure similar amounts of variation between replicates, you would want to pool the **same number of individuals** for each pooled set of samples.
+>
+> For example, if you need at least 3 individuals to get enough material for your `control` replicate and at least 5 individuals to get enough material for your `treatment` replicate, you would pool 5 individuals for the `control` and 5 individuals for the `treatment` conditions.
+You would also make sure that the individuals that are pooled in both conditions are similar in sex, age, etc.

-> **NOTE:** The factor used to estimate the depth of sequencing for genomes is "coverage" - how many times do the number nucleotides sequenced "cover" the genome.
+> **Coverage:** The factor used to estimate the depth of sequencing for genomes is "coverage" - how many times do the number nucleotides sequenced "cover" the genome.
 This metric is not exact for genomes, but it works okay.
 It **does not work for transcriptomes** because expression of the genes depend on the condition being studied.

 ## Confounding